reyno255/sql-challenge/README.md

 1. Visualization on the count of salaries at binned salary levels.
 2. Bar graph of an average salary by title

+Epilogue:  when searching for "my own" Employee ID, the return is 'April Fools Day.'